thorpej/CoPicoVision/README.md

 ![CC BY-SA 4.0](https://i.creativecommons.org/l/by-sa/4.0/88x31.png)

 ## Project Status
+### Update - Dec 15, 2024
+I had to take a break from CoPicoVision for a little while for various reasons, but I'm trying to get back to it.
+After mulling it over and thinking about future "Super CoPicoVision" plans, I decided to change the audio output buffer to a TL071 opamp, taking advantage of the -5V rail I have at my disposal.
+I added an LTspice simulation of the circuit, including passively mixing in the output of an AY-3-8910, which would be present on this hypothetical "Super CoPicoVision".
+I want to get this send off to the fab soon and if everthing is fine, call this version "CoPicoVision 1.0".

+I do plan to keep working on it, though!
+I plan on experimenting with the layout, switching to SMT components as necessary, to see if I can fit the extra chips needed for the Super flavor within the same board footprint.

 ### Update - Nov 10, 2024
 I finally got a chance to get set up with some powered speakers (with a volume control) to get a better sense of how the audio section behaves.